kaustesseract/DexAvatar/README.md

 ~~~
 Download the signfy frames, from [this link](https://sgnify.is.tue.mpg.de/download.php) and place them in the ./data folder.

-The folder structure should be
+The folder structure should be as follows:
 ~~~

-……….

 ~~~